timkimadobe/aepsdk-edge-android/Documentation/api-reference.md

 ### ExperienceEvent

-Experience Event is the event to be sent to Adobe Experience Platform Edge Network.
+Experience Event is the event to be sent to Edge Network.
 The XDM data is required for any Experience Event being sent using the Edge extension.

 #### Java
 ```java